 What happened is that colleges with large endowments were being criticized by Congress for not spending as much from their endowment as other non-profits.
 These schools soon announced that all financial need would be met without any loans.
 Great news for those who got accepted into the Ivy Leagues or some of the most selective schools in the country.
 In general, all private schools made more of an effort to meet financial need without loans to the degree their financial situations allowed.

 Now we get to the definition of “need” part.

 The schools are in no way obligated to accept the government’s definition of your need.
 They can use their own Institutional Methodology (IM) to calculate financial need instead of the Federal Methodology (FM) used by the FAFSA.
 Therefore, the EFC the college calculates may share little resemblance to the EFC you received in your SAR.

 Many schools request additional financial information from students, including taxes and bank statements, before awarding financial aid.
 An increasing number of schools require students to complete the CSS PROFILE, a financial application from the College Board which requires much more information than the FAFSA.

 Oh, and you have to pay the College Board $25 to submit the form and then another $16 per school.
 The school using its own Institution Methodology (IM) could decide that your EFC isn’t the $15,000 calculated by the Federal Methodology (FM) but $25,000 based on their calculations.
-You’ll also probably have to ask for the EFC since schools that use the PROFILE don’t have an equivalent of the SAR.
+However, you could also have a much lower EFC at a PROFILE school because of the other information they consider.
+In any case, you’ll also probably have to ask for the EFC since schools that use the PROFILE don’t have an equivalent of the SAR.